Ancient Vessels

 USS Langley served as an unarmed test bed for flight deck and flight operations throughout the 1920s.
 During this time, the Navy would learn from its experiences on Langley how better to park and launch aircraft more quickly, which set the stage for the fleet aircraft carriers that followed, such as USS Lexington.

-This primarily wood model of the the USS Langley comes two sizes:
+This primarily wood USS Langley model comes two sizes:

 This model is built per commission only.
 We require only a small deposit (not full amount, not even half) to start the process $900 The remaining balance won't be due until the model is completed, in about six months.